Advertisement

 Pesto shrimp and zucchini noodles

-This meal can be thrown together in almost no time at all.
-In a heated frying pan, add one tablespoon of olive oil and a pound of raw, cleaned and deveined shrimp.
-Cook your crustacean for about five minutes, stirring all the while, until they're plump and pink.
+In a heated frying pan, add 1 tablespoon of olive oil and 1 pound of raw, cleaned, and deveined shrimp.
+Cook the shrimp for about 5 minutes, stirring all the while, until they're plump and pink.

-Next, throw in 4 cups of zucchini noodles, which can be purchased at your local grocery store or made at home using an inexpensive spiralizing tool.
-Veggie noodles are the perfect replacement for pasta, and can effortlessly eliminate calories and refined carbohydrates from your dish.
+Next, throw in 4 cups of zucchini noodles, which can be purchased at your local grocery store or made at home using a spiralizing tool.
+Veggie noodles are a healthy replacement for pasta, and can eliminate calories and refined carbohydrates from your dish.

-To add flavor, spoon in homemade pesto sauce, a blend of one garlic clove, a cup of basil leaves and 2 tablespoons of olive oil.
+To add flavor, spoon in homemade pesto sauce: a blend of one garlic clove, 1 cup of basil leaves, and 2 tablespoons of olive oil.
 Stir until combined.
-A fourth of the mixture contains about 225 calories and 27 grams of protein.
+A quarter of the mixture contains about 225 calories and 27 grams of protein.
 Zucchini also adds a dose of immune-boosting vitamin C and touch of fiber.

 Sheet pan chicken